Applications are closed and re-open in October 2026.

 Nathan Phillips Square (NPS) is a vibrant, active space in the heart of the city.
 Every year, more than 1.8 million visitors attend a variety of community and special events hosted at the Square.
 Join the ever-growing lineup of exciting activities.

-Permit applications for hosting events on NPS only open in October for the following year, and event facilitation requires a minimum of eight to 12 weeks.
+Permit applications for hosting events on NPS open only in October for the following year, and event facilitation requires a minimum of 8 to 12 weeks.

 Applicants must meet all of the following criteria to have their application considered: